JuliaGeometry/KDTrees.jl/README.md

 ## Benchmarks

-The benchmarks have been made with computer with a 4 core Intel i5-2500K @ 4.2 GHz with Julia v0.4.0-dev+3034.
+The benchmarks have been made with computer with a 4 core Intel i5-2500K @ 4.2 GHz with Julia v0.4.0-dev+3034 with `reorder = true` in the building of the trees.

 Clicking on a plot takes you to the Plotly site for the plot where the exact data can be seen.